richgel999/uap_resources/README.md

 _This category is the rough equivalent to Corso's "Nut File".
 This information seems to fit into the puzzle.
 It may be real, or it may be nuts.
 Can't tell - currently._

 ### Leaked Manual: "SOM 1-01: Extraterrestrial Entities and Technology, Recovery and Disposal"
-_Pre-disclosure._
+_Pre-disclosure.
+Probably fake._

 This seems too well done/organized for 1954, but still makes for an interesting read.
-Great [X-COM](https://en.wikipedia.org/wiki/XCOM) material at the minimum.
-Some researchers think it's fake.<br>
+Great [X-COM](https://en.wikipedia.org/wiki/XCOM) material at the minimum.<br>

 https://majesticdocuments.com/pdf/som101_part1.pdf<br>
 https://majesticdocuments.com/pdf/som101_part2.pdf